 The Afterschool and Youth Work Certificate is offered by the Community College of Vermont (CCV) as a way to help youth work professionals advance in their careers.
 We worked with CCV to develop this certificate, which can be completed fully online for a total of 24 credits.

-The first class in the sequence, Introduction to Afterschool Education (EDU 1320) and Afterschool Education & Development of the School-Age Child (EDU 2065) are offered by Vermont Afterschool for FREE for licensed afterschool program staff! **Note that you must register for this course through Vermont Afterschool.**
+Two of the classes in the certificate program, Introduction to Afterschool Education (EDU 1320) and Afterschool Education & Development of the School-Age Child (EDU 2065) are offered by Vermont Afterschool for FREE for licensed afterschool program staff! **Note that you must register for this course through Vermont Afterschool.**

 The Afterschool and Youth Work Certificate will provide students with essential skills to develop, support, and administer high-quality afterschool and youth programs for young people ages 5-18.
 Emphasis is on developing programs that use youth voice, active learning, planning and reflection, and supporting effective collaboration with families and community partners.
 Courses in this program may be applied to CCV’s Early Childhood Education A.A. or Behavioral Science A.S. degrees.

-CCV is offering many different types of scholarships this fall for students in degree and certificate programs, including the Afterschool and Youth Work Certificate.
+CCV offers many different types of scholarships fall for students in degree and certificate programs, including the Afterschool and Youth Work Certificate.
 Most of these scholarships require students to complete FAFSA and VSAC applications, and scholarships cover costs not covered by Pell and VSAC grants.
 Individuals working in regulated early childhood or afterschool programs in Vermont are eligible to apply for tuition assistance grants up to $1000 per student per semester for tuition only (no books or fees).
 Students enrolled in a Prior Learning Assessment course may request funding up to $1000 to include the portfolio review.